Install Coral TPU on the Host

 The script verifies and configures required repositories:

-- Runs an update to fetch the latest package lists.
+• Runs apt-get update to fetch the latest package lists.

 3